Tucson Old Timers (TOTS)

 "I'd rather be playing," said the 83-year-old Mal Zwolinski, a former star player and a legendary hitter for the amateur baseball organization, which is just five games away from completing its 53rd season.
 "Back issues have kept me from the game."

-Over 250 players have worn the blue and white TOTS' jerseys since 1968, the first year of the old-timers club, which played back then, not at Udall, but at Tucson Himmel Park.
+Over 250 players have worn the blue and white TOTS jerseys since 1968, the first year of the old-timers club, which played not at Udall but at Tucson Himmel Park.

-Zwolinski, with the letters "Z" and "W" in his name, is used to being the last entry on a list for anything and especially a baseball roster.
-Mal is the last man listed on the TOTS' all-time roster, but there it is: Mal Zwolinski, uniform #7, birthdate 10/23/1937, hometown: Winchester, New Hampshire and a proud TOT since 2006.
+Zwolinski, with the letters "Z" and "W" in his name, is used to being the last entry on a list for anything, especially a baseball roster.
+Mal is the last man listed on the TOTS' all-time roster, but there it is: Mal Zwolinski, uniform #7, birthdate 10/23/1937, hometown: Winchester, New Hampshire, and a proud TOT since 2006.

-Now, due to covid-19 precautions, Mal sits alone in the dugout.
-His teammates have already dragged the field, inserted the bases and placed his four-legged table (canasta type, good enough normally for four card players to play comfortably) at the north end of the dugout bench.
+Now, due to COVID-19 precautions, Mal sits alone in the dugout.
+His teammates have already dragged the field, inserted the bases, and placed his four-legged table (canasta type, good enough usually for four card players to play comfortably) at the north end of the dugout bench.

-With mask in place and a couple of trusty pencils in his hand, he's ready for work.
-Now, some of the guys joke with him: "Mal.
-I'll give you a dollar for a hit today."
+He's ready for work with a mask on and a couple of trusty pencils in his hand.
+Now, some of the guys joke with him: "Mal, I'll give you a dollar for a hit today."
 Mal has yet to go home with any extra change in his pocket.

 There have been times during the last few months when the TOTS have been short of players.
-If that happens, all the equipment is put away, including Mal's scoring table, and all the players head home, including Mal Zwolinski.
+If that happens, all the equipment, including Mal's scoring table, is put away, and all the players, including Mal Zwolinski, head home.

 Photo: Mal at work